Programming-0101/TheBook/_old/_manuscript/topic-J.md

 * HasNext() – This returns a Boolean indicating that the object has another number available.
 * GetNext() – This returns a real number from the set of values in the Numbers object.

 For example, if a Numbers object has a set of four values such as 1.0, 5.5, 3.2, and 5.3, then the GetNext() method can be called four times to retrieve each value.
-Any attempt to call GetNext() when the object’s HasNext() is false will cause an exception.
+Any attempt to call GetNext() when the object's HasNext() is false will cause an exception.

 *Note:* This class is already coded for you in the samples.